Review - 'Rationality: What It Is, Why It Seems Scarce, Why It Matters' by Steven Pinker

 When was the last time a book just completely slayed me, cutting me so deep and evoking such strong emotions?
 It feels like my heart has been filled, then broken, filled, then broken.
 In the end, I'm stunned by what I read.

 It Ends with Us starts out innocently enough.
 We follow the courtship of Lily and Ryle.
-He is handsome, successful, and so thoroughly smitten by Lily he can barely think.
+He is handsome, successful, and so thoroughly smitten with Lily he can barely think.
 He makes advances while claiming he doesn't do relationships.
 She rebuffs him while secretly pining for him.
 Really, it's all fun and a bit frivolous, your standard romance.

 I read this book years ago when it first came out, and I remember thinking highly of it, though not much else.
 So when I read it again this time, I admit I was shaken by how hard it hit me.
 I think it's because I'm older now and have more experience with love and relationships, so I'm able to appreciate this story even more.

-My suggestions if you're going to read this book: have a box of tissues ready and don't skip the author's note at the end.
+My suggestions if you're going to read this book—have a box of tissues ready and don't skip the author's note at the end.
 I sobbed my way to the finishing line, then read the author's note and sobbed some more.
 This is a riveting and worthwhile read, though at times difficult, and it showcases Colleen Hoover at her best, taking her contemporary new adult genre and elevating it to soaring heights.

 Readaroo Rating: 5 stars!